 H-Options should be used only when the course in question is not a designated Honors Course.
 Honors students can choose to convert any course into an Honors course.

 There are two separate H-Option Forms: Forms 1 and 2 for 100/200-level courses and Forms 1 and 2 for 300/400-level courses.
-The H-Option online application form is available here.
+The H-Option online application form is available by clicking the Log In button on the left of the H-Options homepage.

 Students must receive at least a B in a course in which an H-Option is undertaken in order to earn Honors Credits.

 H-Options are available during the Summer and Winterim sessions and are approved on a case by case basis by the director.
-Students should submit their H-Option contracts through the online H-Option application found here.
+Students should submit their H-Option contracts through the online H-Option application which can be found by clicking the Log In button on the left of the H-Options homepage.

 For Fall and Spring semesters, students typically submit Form 1 of their H-Option Contract to the UHP by Week 6 of classes and Form 2 to the UHP by Week 15 of classes.
 See the Timeline for H-Option Projects.